swup/docs/docs/plugins/forms-plugin.md

 In case of `GET` method, swup serializes the data into url.
 For `POST` requests, swup wraps the data and sends it via POST request.

+This form also considers the `data-swup-transition` attribute on the form element to use the appropriate animation.

 **Note:** This feature is rather experimental and serves to enable submission of simple forms such as "search on website" form.
 The response from the server must be a valid page with all containers that need to be replaced by swup.
 This method does not support submission of files, or other advanced features.